Belarus–Russia relations: 2000s

-After Vladimir Putin took office he expressed his deep dissatisfaction with the status of the relations with Belarus and criticized the 1999 treaty, the policy he had set was to put real content into this treaty.
-His proposal was to continue in the unification either in a federation model which meant that Belarus would join the Russian Federation or build a union which is similar to the European Union.
+After Vladimir Putin took office he expressed deep dissatisfaction with the status of relations with Belarus and criticized the 1999 treaty, the policy he had set was to put real content into this treaty.
+His proposal was to continue in unification, either in a federation model with Belarus joining the Russian Federation, or to build a union similar to the European Union.
 However, Belarus refused and the status quo was maintained.

 Despite that, the strategic value of Belarus seemed to continue to rise for Russia because of the international developments.
-These activities included the United States military activity in the post-Soviet space since the September 11 attacks in 2001, the eastern European states shift towards the west, the plans to deploy NATO's missile defense system in Poland or the Czech Republic, and above all the rise of the colour revolutions.
+These activities included the United States military activity in the post-Soviet space after the September 11 attacks in 2001, the eastern European states' shift towards the west, the plans to deploy NATO's missile defense system in Poland or the Czech Republic, and above all the rise of the colour revolutions.
 As a result, despite setbacks in political and economic integration, the military-integration processes between the two states continued.

-As Russia realized that a full integration with Belarus would be costly, it shifted its foreign policy towards a more pragmatic direction.
-Two major goals were distinguishable in this policy — The first was to reduce the economic burden which Belarus laid on its economy and the second was to take over the energy transit infrastructure in Belarus.
+As Russia realized that full integration with Belarus would be costly, it shifted its foreign policy towards a more pragmatic direction.
+Two major goals were distinguishable in this policy – the first was to reduce the economic burden that Belarus put on its economy, and the second was to take over the energy transit infrastructure in Belarus.
 These two goals have influenced most of the conflicts and Gas Wars between the two countries.

 2010s and the Russo-Ukrainian War

-In 1995, the border of Russia with Belarus was destroyed.
-However, in 2014, the border was restored from the Belarusian side.
+In 1995, the border between Russia and Belarus was abolished.
+In 2014, it was restored from the Belarusian side.
 In turn, Russia in February 2017 created a border zone on the part of the Smolensk oblast.

 Since 2014, following years of embrace of Russian influence in the country, Lukashenko has pressed a revival of Belarusian identity after the start of the Russo-Ukrainian War: the Russian annexation of Crimea and military intervention in Eastern Ukraine.
-For the first time, he delivered a speech in Belarusian (rather than Russian, which most people use), in which he said, “We are not Russian — we are Belarusians,” and later encouraged the use of Belarusian.
+For the first time, he delivered a speech in Belarusian (rather than Russian, which most people use), in which he said, "We are not Russian – we are Belarusians", and later encouraged the use of Belarusian.
 Trade disputes, a border dispute, and a much relaxed official attitude to dissident voices are all part of a weakening of the longtime warm relationship with Russia.

-On 14 September 2017 Belarusian and Russian relations were back to normal with both conducting military drills.
+On 14 September 2017 Belarusian and Russian relations were back to normal with the two conducting military drills.